sc0ttj/mdsh/posts/2019/02/13/about-mdshell.md

 The _results_ of the sub-shell commands are included in the final output.

-For example, if you write the following in your blog post when using `mdshell`:
+For example, if you write the following in your blog post when using `mdshell` (removing the space ater the $):

 ```
 $ (uname)